There are no upcoming shows for this artist.

 Since then he worked as a sideman with Benny Golson, Stanley Jordan, Anthony Wonsey, Mark Murphy, Eric Alexander, Woody Allen, Richie Cole, Nicole Henry, Harry Whitaker, Bill Ware, Johnny Colon, Bill Warfield, David Budway, Avi Rothbard, Rick Germanson, Keith Ingham, Andrei Kondakov, Chris Gillespie, Vitali Imereli and many others.

 As a leader Kolesnik performed his original compositions at Jazz at Lincoln Center Dizzy’s Club Coca Cola, Smoke, Smalls.
+For many years he is a member of Anthony Wonsey Trio and Chris Gillespie Trio at Carlyle Hotel.

 His list of recordings includes: